PerformanC/TableC/docs/en-us/tablec_resize.md

 ## Stability

-`tablec_resize` is considered unstable, and it's not recommended to use it.
+`tablec_resize` is considered semi-stable, since it can still find bugs, but it will be rare.

 ## See also